Ali Velshi: CNN

 Velshi regularly was a substitute anchor for CNN/U.S. programs such as American Morning.
 On Saturday and Sunday he co-hosted a business program called Your Money.
 Velshi also hosted CNN's Energy Hunt, which took him to the Arctic National Wildlife Refuge and to the Oil Sands of Canada in 2008.
 Tragic events during 2008 brought Velshi more airtime, including reporting from the now-destroyed Marriott Hotel in Islamabad, Pakistan, after the killing of Benazir Bhutto.
 During coverage of Hurricanes Gustav and Ike, Velshi appeared on air, on location from hurricane-stricken areas, as the storms hit.
-Velshi's hurricane reporting started in 2005 during Katrina, about which he reported live during the evacuation of an oil rig in the Gulf of Mexico and then from damaged oil facilities in Eastern Texas and Southern Louisiana.

-During the financial crisis of 2007–2008, Velshi again appeared on television frequently throughout the day on shows like American Morning and Anderson Cooper 360° and took viewers' live calls during special editions of Your Money and during his weekly call-in radio show.
+During the 2008 financial crisis, Velshi again appeared on television frequently throughout the day on shows including American Morning and Anderson Cooper 360° and took viewers' live calls during special editions of Your Money and during his weekly call-in radio show.
 Until leaving CNN, Velshi co-hosted the market opening edition of World Business Today on CNN International.

 Being Muslim, Velshi regularly acknowledges his background and perspective when discussions involve Islam.
 Velshi has strongly defended the Muslim community's right to build a mosque and Islamic center (Park51) near Ground Zero in New York City.
 Velshi has also been critical of Peter King's hearings on Islamic radicalization in the United States as a form of Islamophobia, branding King as "naive".
 Velshi supports the separation of mosque and state and rejects "Political Islam", which requires the implementation of Sharia law.
-He has been in turn accused of downplaying the role that mainstream Islamic jurisprudence, scholarship, and interpretation play in the development and application of Islamic extremism and branding negative statements about Islam as biased.